Great Glen Fault: Geological history

 The Great Glen Fault has a long movement history.
 It formed towards the end of the Caledonian orogeny associated with the collision between the Laurentia and Baltic tectonic plates at the end of the Silurian continuing into the Early Devonian (likely age range 430–390 Ma (million years)).
-The movement at that time was sinistral (left-lateral), the same as the closely related set of faults sub-parallel to the main part of the Great Glen Fault, which include the Strathconon Fault and Strathglass Faults to the northwest and the Laggan Fault, Tyndrum Fault, and Ericht-Laidon Fault to the southeast.
+The movement at that time was sinistral (left-lateral), the same as the closely related set of faults sub-parallel to the main part of the Great Glen Fault, which include the Strathconon and Strathglass faults to the northwest and the Laggan, Tyndrum and Ericht-Laidon faults to the southeast.
 The second main phase of movement was during the Carboniferous, this time with a dextral sense.

 The exact timing is uncertain, but associated folds within the Devonian are cut by members of the Late Carboniferous to Early Permian dyke swarm.
 The Great Glen Fault had its final phase of movement during the Late Cretaceous to Early Tertiary.
 The displacement is estimated to be 64 miles (104 km).

 Erosion along the fault zone during Quaternary glaciation formed Loch Ness.